 The great irony is that the established, clinically-proven oral male hair loss treatment drug, finasteride 1mg, has been shown in some studies to protect against prostate cancer.
 The drug’s original use was actually as a treatment for benign prostatic hyperplasia (BPH), which is more commonly known as an enlarged prostate.

 But still contradictory reports come: in 2014 a large scale study in the United States looked at the data of almost 40,000 men and found that those with male pattern hair loss who are bald by the time they reach 45 are more likely to develop aggressive prostate cancer than those who keep their hair.

 While it may be that there are nuances like this within the available data that point to a heightened risk in some cases, the Oxford/Bristol study would appear to suggest that it would be incorrect in blanket terms to equate going bald with a heightened risk of prostate cancer.

-When considering male hair loss treatment, in addition to finasteride 1mg there is another popular clinically proven product named minoxidil.
-This is applied topically to the scalp where it is needed, either once or twice per day as directed.
+When considering male hair loss treatment, in addition to finasteride 1mg there is only one other clinically proven, MHRA-licensed and FDA-approved medication: minoxidil.
+This is applied directly to the scalp where it is needed, either once or twice per day, as directed.